EurekaDevSecOps/scan-action/README.md

 ## 🪪 License

-This GitHub Action is licensed under the terms of the MIT License — © [Eureka DevSecOps](https://eurekadevsecops.com)
+This GitHub Action is licensed under the terms of the MIT License — © Eureka DevSecOps Inc.

 ---